redpanda-data/connect/resources/docs/processors/list.md

 ## `multi_to_blob`

+DEPRECATED: Use the 'binary' type of the 'archive' processor instead.

 If an input supports multiple part messages but your output does not you will end up with each part being sent as a unique message.
 This can cause confusion and complexity regarding delivery guarantees.